 /home/admin/rpm/openlogic-openjdk-11.0.29+7-linux-x64Notice

-This path is used to configure the Java home directory on the node where the OBServer runs, that is, the value of the ob_java_home parameter.
+This path is used to configure the Java home directory on the OBServer node where the current OBServer is running.
+That is, the value of the ob_java_home parameter.

 Install dependencies